flux-framework/rfc/spec_4.rst

    or an I/O bandwidth hierarchy) from which to walk.
-   In particular, on a tree hierarchy, preorder and postorder visiting patterns SHALL be supported, and a user MAY be able to register with it pre- and/or post-order callbacks, or ``filters'', which are invoked by the walker on each visit event.
+   In particular, on a tree hierarchy, preorder and postorder visiting patterns SHALL be supported, and a user MAY be able to register with it pre- and/or post-order callbacks, or "filters", which are invoked by the walker on each visit event.
    The filters MAY be passed in either from within the same service space or from a remote service space.
-   The implementation that supports the remote filter passing facilitates providing the the Flux Resource Model as a standalone``\ Resource'' service.
+   The implementation that supports the remote filter passing facilitates providing the the Flux Resource Model as a standalone "Resource" service.

 Pruning Filter
    Allow a user of the walker to continue